Meta

 Ellipses

 Onto your tables of ellipses and these are off to a great start.
-Your linework is pretty confident here, you've selected a good variety of shapes and sizes of ellipses to practice, and you've kept them squeezed up tight against each other.
+Your linework is confident for the most part, you've selected a good variety of shapes and sizes of ellipses to practice, and you've kept them squeezed up tight against each other.

-Next your ellipses in planes are looking good, you've done a pretty good job hitting the four sides of the plane each time while remaining confident and not over-focusing on accuracy.
+Next your ellipses in planes are looking good, you've made clear attempts to hit the four sides of the plane while remaining confident and not over-focusing on accuracy.

 Boxes